Whisson Lake

 Winemaking:

 ‘Vin gris’, as the French call it, is essentially a pale-coloured (effectively white) wine made from red grapes with no skin contact involved.
-The delicateness of Pinot Noir required that the fruit be hand-picked in the cool (6-8 degrees) early morning hours, then whole bunch pressed into 2 puncheons (500 litre) for a wild fermentation.
-The wine was finally aged in barrel for 20 months with minimal sulphur and no filtration, nor fining.
+The delicateness of Pinot Noir required that the fruit be hand-picked in the cool (6-8 degrees) early morning hours, then whole bunch pressed to puncheon (500 litre) for a wild fermentation.
+The wine was finally aged in French oak for 20 months with no lees stirring, minimal sulphur and no filtration or fining.

 Tasting Notes:

 Those who are well acquainted with the Gris de Noir will notice a stark change in hue, from an iridescent copper to a clear pale yellow.
-Building on the trials of previous vintages (2009, 2010, 2011, and 2017), Andrie and Mark opted for earlier picking and minimal lees stirring, resulting a lush yet much more focused expression of the fruit, resulting in what they believe to be their best Gris de Noir to date.
-It has a nose so delicately composed with nectarine, white peach, pear, and zesty citrus notes echoing on the palate.
-The waxiness is replaced by a light yoghurt creaminess and searing acidity we’ve come to expect from this site.
+Building on lessons from earlier iterations, Andrie and Mark opt for early picking and minimal lees stirring, resulting in a lush yet much more focused expression of the fruit.
+It has a nose delicately composed of nectarine, white peach, pear, and zesty citrus, with these notes echoing on the palate.
+The waxiness has given way to a light yoghurt creaminess and the searing acidity we've come to expect from this site.

 The Black Label Pinot Noir grapes grow in the lower half of the property, a spot that's sunny and warm during the grape growing season, but cold in winter— the cold air lingers at the bottom of the steep slopes where the younger vines are planted.
 Some older vine fruit from higher parcels goes in the blend, which helps mitigate the effect of heat spikes during the growing season (clones 114, 115, 777, MV6, D2V6, D5V12, and G8V3 were planted in the 1990s).